 These classes are held in the barns and arenas.
-Faculty, staff, and students in these classes will follow the masking guidelines listed above.
+Faculty, staff and students in these classes will wear masks at all times, stay socially distanced and wear gloves at all times as they will be using communal equipment.

 Teaching classes